 I sometimes tell my parents that I’m going to see someone they know so that I can stay out longer.

-The whole “coming home at a precise time” thing can be difficult, and that’s not just true for teenagers.
-Something could happen en route – the bus might be late, or the walk home might take longer than expected.
-So try and show a bit of tolerance when your teenager is 15 minutes late home.
+Coming home at a precise time can be tricky.
+Something could happen on the way, like the bus being late or the walk taking longer than expected.
+So try to show some understanding if your teenager comes home 15 minutes late.